-My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.
+My wife has a habit of leaving the remote control on the entertainment center next to the TV.

 Not on the coffee table, next to the couch.
 That would be too easy.

 She leaves it in the most inconvenient place possible.
-I mean…it’s a good three or four steps to get from the sofa to the TV.
+I mean… it’s three or four steps to get from the sofa to the TV.

 After a few times, I realized I needed to find a better way.
 I wanted to control my NVIDIA Shield with my phone.

-In this article, I’m going to walk you through the official NVIDIA Shield app for Android and iPhone.
-We’ll see what it can do, and give you an overview of how it works.
+In this article, I will walk you through the official NVIDIA Shield app for Android and iPhone.
+We’ll see what it can do and give you an overview of how it works.

 What Can You Do With the NVIDIA Shield App?

-I’d used the official Android TV remote app from Google before, and honestly wasn’t impressed.
+I’d used Google’s official Android TV remote app before and wasn’t impressed.
 So I had really low expectations for the NVIDIA Shield app.

 I was pleasantly surprised, however.

-The official Android TV app, which is just a virtual trackpad or D-pad on your phone.
-It lets you move the mouse around the screen, but it doesn’t offer any additional functionality.
+The official Android TV app is just a virtual trackpad or D-pad on your phone.
+It lets you move the mouse around the screen but doesn’t offer any additional functionality.

-By contrast, the NVIDIA Shield app has a mini-launcher that lets you click on an app’s icon to quickly open it, right from your phone.
-If you’re an NVIDIA geek like me and have multiple NVIDIA Shields, you can control them all from one app.
+By contrast, the NVIDIA Shield app has a mini-launcher that lets you click on an app’s icon to quickly open it right from your phone.
+You can control them all from one app if you’re an NVIDIA geek like me and have multiple NVIDIA Shields.

-Sure, it’s usually simpler to use the physical remote to control your NVIDIA Shield.
-But the app gives you an easy substitute when the batteries run out, or you want to turn off a Shield TV in another room.
+Sure, using the physical remote to control your NVIDIA Shield is usually simpler.
+But the app is an easy substitute when the batteries run out or you want to turn off a Shield TV in another room.

 Adding an NVIDIA Shield TV to the App